aadijain725/AlgoWiz/README.md

 ### Install Java 11 and latest version of Maven

 ### Run Spring Boot in command line
+1. cd api/algorithms

-1. Run the following command in a terminal
+2. Run the following command in a terminal
     ./mvnw spring-boot:run

+3. Open in the browser and typed localhost:8080/api/v1/home for the homepage localhost:8080/api/v1/lesson for the lesson page localhost:8080/api/v1/quiz for the quiz page

-2. Run the service with curl
+  or you can run the service with curl
     $ curl localhost:8080/api/v1/home
     $ curl localhost:8080/api/v1/lesson
     $ curl localhost:8080/api/v1/quiz